Hoctail/plugins-core/README.md

 In order to be rendered instantiated component should be part of the app tree, See [@hoc/app-root](https://github.com/Hoctail/app-root)

+# Base model
-#Base model - is a model composed with every component returned by a plugin() function.
+Is a model composed with every component returned by a plugin() function.
 Check EventsBaseModel docs [here](https://hoctail.github.io/hoctail/module-components.EventsModel.html).
 Here is the list of major state fields of a Hoctail component:
 * innnerCss - styling of element a - component's instance.
 ``` js
 import { css } from 'styled-components'